ttytm/german-scroll.code/README.md

 Nothing that would break something but some small things could be observed:

-- When vscode's "smooth scrolling" setting is enabled and persistent scrolling (pressing and holding the key) is executed, there can be small inconsistencies during scrolling.
-The reason for this is that it is not possible to implement async await functionality for many of the commands accessible through vscode's API.
-- When placing the cursor between folded sections and using a scroll command with a numeric value, small scrolling inconsistencies can occasionally occur.
+- Scrolling inconsistencies may occur:
+   - During fast scrolling (e.g., pressing and holding the key) with the "smooth scrolling" setting enabled.
+   - During scrolling actions between folded sections.
-- When scrolling in VisualMode beyond the currently visible area, the selection becomes invisible (it reappears when you move the cursor after scrolling).
+- Selection becomes invisible when scrolling in VisualMode beyond the currently visible range (it reappears when moving the cursor after scrolling).
 - There should probably be additional settings that allow the user to disable behaviors such as continuing cursor movement when the document boundary is reached.

 ### Credits & Sources of Inspiration